• Skip to primary navigation

 • Arrange the blackberries in the bottom of the skillet and sprinkle with lemon juice.

 • Mix cinnamon and brown sugar and sprinkle evenly over the top of the crumble.
-Drizzle melted butter evenly over the top of the cobbler and bake for 35 minutes.
-Let cool for 10 minutes and serve with whipped cream or vanilla ice cream.
+Drizzle melted butter (you can melt it in the microwave) evenly over the top of the cobbler.
+That's it.
+Don't stir.
+Just bake for 35 minutes and let the layers work!

 Did you make my Easy Skillet Blackberry Cobbler?Show me how it went!
 Share on Instagram, tag @southerndiscourse, and use the hashtag #SouthernDiscourse!